openwisp/OpenWISP-Firmware/README.rst

   echo "src-git openwisp https://github.com/openwisp/OpenWISP-Firmware.git" >> feeds.conf
   ./scripts/feeds update
   ./scripts/feeds install openwisp-fw
-  make menuconfig (choice your arch and include openwisp-fw package and submodule if appropriate) export OPENWISP_CONF="http://myserver.com/config_file_example.tar.gz" (see below) make
+  make menuconfig # (choose your arch and include openwisp-fw package and submodule if appropriate) export OPENWISP_CONF="http://myserver.com/config_file_example.tar.gz" # (see below) make -j 1 V=s

 The full version of OWF will support UMTS and mesh capability, but will require better hardware and much more space on flash/disk, we recommends an appropriate hardware under this condition.

-Our firmware should idealy run on every OpenWRT-complatible devices, but we have tested mainly atheros, x86, ar71xx platforms.
+Our firmware should ideally run on any OpenWRT-compatible device, but we have tested mainly atheros, x86, ar71xx platforms.

 Stable version features: